-Effective December 31, 2017, we amended our presentation of comparable distributable cash flow and comparable distributable cash flow per share to illustrate the impact of excluding recoverable maintenance capital expenditures from their respective calculations.
-We have included comparable distributable cash flow and comparative distributable cash flow per share for 2016 and 2015 to reflect the amended presentation format which we believe provides better information for readers.
+Effective December 31, 2017, we amended our presentation of comparable distributable cash flow to illustrate the impact of excluding recoverable maintenance capital expenditures from their respective calculations.
+We have included comparable distributable cash flow for 2016 and 2015 to reflect the amended presentation format which we believe provides better information for readers.